GravityPDF/gravity-pdf-documentation/docs/v6/users/five-minute-install.md

 ![Adding a new PDF to a form](https://resources.gravitypdf.com/uploads/2022/05/v6.3-Add-PDF.png)

-Now that you've setup the PDF you can view and download it from the Gravity Forms Entries page in your admin area (just make sure you've submitted an entry already).
+Now that you've set up the PDF you can view and download it from the Gravity Forms Entries page in your admin area (just make sure you've submitted an entry already).
 If you configured it, when a new entry is submitted the generated PDF will be attached to the email notification.

 ![Download the PDFs via the Entries page](https://resources.gravitypdf.com/uploads/2021/04/v6-Download-PDF.png)